ircv3/ircv3-specifications/core/message-tags-3.3.md

 error.

-Clients that receive events without a message text MUST NOT display empty messages as-is in the message history unless they are using the attached tags according to their own specifications.
+Clients that receive events without a message text MUST NOT display empty messages as-is in the message history unless one of the attached tags is specified to require such a display.

 ### Size limit